-How to Make Puff Pastry
+How To Make Puff Pastry

 2. Combine the grated butter with whisked flour, sugar, and salt.

-5. On a lightly floured surface, start laminating the dough by rolling out the dough and folding the dough in thirds.
+5. On a lightly floured surface, start to laminate the dough by rolling it out into a ½-inch thick rectangle, then fold it into thirds.

-Puff Pastry
+Puff Pastry Recipe

 Video